WybeNetwork/VistaPanel-Customizations/theme-switcher/readme.md

 # Theme Switcher

 ## What is going on?
 Why does my dropdown not work?
-While the script is complete, its state is not, as there are some issues with how we recommended its implementation.
+~~While the script is complete, its state is not, as there are some issues with how we recommended its implementation.
 The README will be updated soon to reflect the new changes.
 The dropdown should work in all pages now, although to change the theme you will need to be at the main page.
-We're currently looking to see if that can change.
+We're currently looking to see if that can change.~~ This issue is fixed! :heavy_check_mark:

 ## What does it do?
 It will add an option in VistaPanel so user can switch Themes desgined by Wybe Network (Previously VPTOfficial).